mvolkmann/MyUnixEnv/notes/GoNotes.md

 by which the receiver will be referenced.
 In the example that follows, the name is `p`.

-To call a method, add a dot, the method name, and the argument list after a variable that holds the receiver.
+To call a method, specify the receiver followed by a dot, the method name, and the argument list.
 For example,

 ```go